frederikespersen/galaxy-epitools/README.md

 * ``sequence-distance``: A tool for determining a sequence distance matrix between two sets of sequences.
 * ``sequence-liabilities``: A tool for finding sequence liabilities with regular expressions.
 * ``space2``: A tool for epitope clustering antibodies by their structure with [SPACE2](https://github.com/oxpig/SPACE2).
+* ``translate-orfs``: A tool for translating reads min all reading frames, and choosing the ORF that best matches a given template.
 * ``translate-sam``: A tool for translating reads mapped to a reference template, in the reading frame of the template.